Mega Millions Prizes

 Biggest Mega Millions Winners

 A new Mega Millions jackpot record was set on 23rd October 2018 when one player from South Carolina landed a prize worth a staggering $1.53 billion.
-It set a new record for the biggest lottery jackpot ever won by a single ticket holder, and was just short of the world record $1.58 billion Powerball jackpot from January 2016.
+It set a new record for the biggest lottery jackpot ever won by a single ticket holder at the time.
 The prize had a cash value of $848 million.